gracelang/language/standardPrelude/standard.md

     // -1 when self < 0, and +1 when self > 0

     isNan -> Boolean
-    // true if this Number is a NaN
+    // true if this Number is not a number, i.e., if it is NaN

+    isEven -> Boolean
+    // true if this number is even

+    isOdd -> Boolean
+    // true if this number is odd

     sin -> Number
     // trigonometric sine (self in radians)